Fall 2015 Enrollment

-The Belmont Experience: Learning for Life Core is part of the general education curriculum and is evidence of Belmont’s belief in the importance of experiential learning.
-Through this curriculum, students complete general education requirements and must fulfill participation requirements through activities such as undergraduate research, study abroad, service learning, internships, clinicals/practica, or recitals.
+The Belmont Experience: Learning for Life Core is a part of the general education curriculum that showcases Belmont’s belief in the importance of experiential learning.
+Through this curriculum, students complete general education requirements through activities such as undergraduate research, study abroad, service learning, internships, clinicals/practica, or recitals.

 Domestic and International Study Away